 - 1. Be sure that the motor is not stored outdoors. - 2.
 Be sure that the oil mist lubrication is connected and operating before starting the motor. - 3.
-The oil mist lubrication should be in operation within two weeks after the motor is shipped from the Siemens factory.
+The oil mist lubrication should be in operation within two weeks after the motor is received from the factory.